-The report tracks progress on each of the Final Advice priorities and rates progress over the past twelve months as one of the following:
+The report tracks progress on each of the Final Advice priorities and rates progress over the past 24 months as one of the following:

-In the context of a federal election and as the Final Advice was commissioned by and accepted on behalf of the Australian Government, this report tracks progress at the Commonwealth level.
-This does not discount the critical role State and Territory jurisdictions play in suicide prevention, including across a number of these recommendations.
-The progress of State and Territory Governments will be the subject of a separate report later in 2022.
+In the context of a federal election and as the Final Advice was commissioned by and accepted on behalf of the Australian Government, this report tracks progress at the commonwealth level.
+This does not discount the critical role state and territory jurisdictions play in suicide prevention, including across a number of these recommendations.